Skip to main content

 • Successfully defending an employee working in the asset management sector accused of breaches of confidence.
 Securing discharge of injunctions and substantial compensation.

-• Advising incoming senior management team for major Central London development project on their employment terms and packages.
+• Advising the incoming senior management team on their employment terms and packages for a major Central London development project.

-• Securing substantial compensation on a sex discrimination claim for a senior female director in the retail sector.
+• Securing substantial compensation on a sex discrimination claim for a senior female retail director.

-• Acting for a defendant employee restrained from moving to a competitor: securing the discharge of an interim injunction and the dismissal of the claim.
+• Acting for a defendant employee restrained from moving to a competitor: securing an interim injunction’s discharge and dismissing the claim.

 Costs information and transparency